SakuraKoi/PolygonBoost/README.md

 Boost your DeFi experience by replacing Matic RPC for faster data loading

 ## Whats this
-PolygonBoost is a chrome extension that replaces the Matic-MainNet RPC used by DeFi websites with faster servers
+PolygonBoost is a Chrome extension that replaces the Matic-MainNet RPC used by DeFi websites with faster servers

 ## Install
 1. Clone this repo to your disk